 GW vs. Drexel (11.03.2012) Photos by: James Lang

-During the past 16 seasons under the direction of Coach Rhinehart, the Colonials have rewritten the university's record book by establishing 58 school records and 14 Atlantic 10 records.
-Since joining GW in 1995, Rhinehart has erased every single school record bar except two (men's 1000-yard freestyle and women's 200-yard breaststroke.)Rhinehart has coached a total of 71 Atlantic 10 Champions, eight Conference Swimmers of the Year, and has produced five athletes with NCAA Division I Championship consideration times; the most recent being Phillip Graeter in 2012.
+During the past 16 seasons under the direction of Coach Rhinehart, the Colonials have rewritten the university's record book by establishing 81 school records and 14 Atlantic 10 records.
+Since joining GW in 1995, Coach Rhinehart has erased every single school record bar except one - the men's 1,000-yard freestyle.
+Coach Rhinehart has coached a total of 74 Atlantic 10 Champions, eight conference Swimmers of the Year and has produced six athletes with NCAA Division I Championship consideration times, the most recent being Phillip Graeter in 2013.
 Three of these athletes continued on to compete in the NCAA Championships.
 Following the 2010-11 A-10 Championships at which the men's squad finished fourth, Coach Rhinehart was tabbed the Co-Atlantic 10 Men's Swimming Coach of the Year.